FAQ

 Can we do our internships at sites other than Del Valle ISD?

-Our program is in the process of seeking NASP accreditation.
-We started the Master’s program in 2012 and began working on NASP accreditation three years ago; there is a probationary period required by NASP that we are now in.
-We have several students who work in different states (Louisiana, California, Colorado, etc.).
-Our students complete a portfolio that is submitted to NASP when they seek certification, and the program director signs a form that is also submitted to NASP.
-Working in different states upon graduation has not been a problem for any of our graduates.
+In our program at large (i.e., non-TRACCS students), we have had several students complete internships and ultimately work in different states (e.g., Louisiana, California, Colorado).
+Each of our students complete a portfolio that is submitted to NASP when they seek certification, and the program director signs a form that is also submitted to NASP.
+Working in different states upon graduation has not been a problem for any of our program graduates.